NVIDIA/cuda-quantum/docs/sphinx/specification/cudaq/synthesis.rst

 or :code:`cudaq::qspan`), and the remaining arguments for the kernel itself.
 Compiler implementations are free to synthesize multi-controlled operations using any pertinent synthesis strategy available.
-Qubits may be aggregated into a the range of control qubits with or without the use of the :code:`operator!` `negated polarity operator <operations.html>`_.
+Qubits may be aggregated into a range of control qubits with or without the use of the :code:`operator!` `negated polarity operator <operations.html>`_.

 .. code-block:: cpp